szTheory/beamtoolbox/README.md

 Contributions are welcome!

-- Please only request a change if you have experience using the library in a project.
+- Please only request an addition if you have experience using the library in a project
 - If you think there is a better library for one of the entries, simply create a PR and move the current choice to runner-up.
 If there was already a runner-up, it falls off the list.
-- If you think a category should be added, renamed, split out from, or merged with another category, simply submit a PR with the changes.
+- If you think a category should be added, renamed, split out into multiple, or merged with another category, simply submit a PR with the changes.